LumingSun/ML4DB-paper-list/README.md

 * AIM: A practical approach to automated index management for SQL databases (ICDE 2023)
 * Updatable Learned Indexes Meet Disk-Resident DBMS - From Evaluations to Design Choices (SIGMOD 2023)
 * Index Tuning with Machine Learning on Quantum Computers for Large-Scale Database Applications (AIDB@VLDB 2023)
+* A Data-Driven Index Recommendation System for Slow Queries (CIKM 2023)
 ### Materialized View
 * Automatic View Generation with Deep Learning and Reinforcement Learning (ICDE 2020)
 * An Autonomous Materialized View Management System with Deep Reinforcement Learning (ICDE 2021)